extraordy/rh-sso-docs/InstallConfig.md

 > **_NOTE:_** The purpose of this configurations is to provide a simple out-of-the-box scenario.
 For production environments an architectural planning
-> of the needed instances and their distribution is mandatory.
+> of the necessary instances and their distribution is mandatory.

 #### Domain Startup
 In domain mode the domain controller must be started first.
 To start the domain controller: